OttoMeister/Audio-download-with-yt-dlp/README.md

-# Efficient Parallel Download for Car Music MP3 Playlist
+## Efficient Parallel Download for Car Music MP3 Playlist

 Previously, it wasn't feasible to conduct parallel downloads with yt-dlp while retaining the playlist name as a directory name and preserving other metadata.
 However, I've discovered a method to achieve this by utilizing the trusty AWK.
 With this approach, download times are accelerated by approximately 20 times.
 On my laptop, I managed to download 1000 songs within 15 minutes using this method.

+#Tool Preparation

-Install all the tools:
+Install all the necessary programs:
 ```
 sudo apt install parallel detox normalize-audio mp3gain mp3info mp3check
 wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O ~/.local/bin/yt-dlp